 Hermits tend to dig into soft sand before they molt, as they often bury themselves in the sand during most of the molting process.
 It’s a good idea to check your aquarium temperature if you see this happening, though, as they may simply be attempting to escape from inadequate conditions.

-Your Hermit’s exoskeleton will dull in color in the days before molting begins to an ashy, almost translucent tone, and their eyes may appear dull too.
-The tips of their legs and claws often turn white, although this is not always the case.
+Your hermit’s exoskeleton will dull in color in the days before molting begins to an ashy, almost translucent tone, and their eyes may appear dull too.
+The tips of their legs and claws often turn white, although this is not always true.

 You’ll also notice their body hanging partially outside of their shell.
 While this is also common during molting, if you look closely at a molting crab, you may notice faint signs of movement, like twitching.
 Try to look closer, and if there is absolutely no movement and a foul smell, your crab is most likely dead.
 It’s important not to rush to conclusions, though, as so many people mistake a molting crab for a dead one.